AI Rank Tracking Myths: What critics get wrong about measuring visibility in LLMs

 The alternative that critics propose is essentially: don’t measure.
 Wait until the data is perfect.
 That’s not a strategy; that’s abdication.

 Every measurement tool in marketing operates under uncertainty.
 Meta literally models conversions it can’t directly measure.
-GA4 misses 15-40% of users due to ad blockers and privacy browsers.
+Web analytics also misses some visits because of consent choices, blockers, and browser privacy controls.
 Attribution models are famously approximate.
 Nobody argues we should stop measuring web analytics because it’s imperfect.

 Tracking is just the starting point